SWITZERLAND 9 Days

 DAY 8

 • Enjoy Bern’s historical city center.
-Visitors can discover cultural venues, restaurants and bars and specialty shops.
-Bern is a compact city, and its layout makes it easy for visitors to explore on foot.
-The well-preserved old town is pedestrian-friendly.
+Visitors can find cultural sites, restaurants, bars, and specialty shops.
+Bern is compact

 • Bern has a special relationship with bears, and the Bear Park (Bärenpark) is a popular attraction.
-Visitors can watch bears by the River Aare in their natural habitat.
-Seeing them up close is an unforgettable experience.
+Visitors can watch bears

 • Overnight: Zurich.